yuweihao/KERN/README.md

 5. Train our KERN model.
 There are three training phase.
 You need a GPU with 12G memory.
     - Train VG relationship predicate classification: run ```CUDA_VISIBLE_DEVICES=YOUR_GPU_NUM ./scripts/train_kern_predcls.sh```
-    This phase maybe last for about 20-30 epochs.
+    This phase maybe last about 20-30 epochs.
     - Train scene graph classification: run ```CUDA_VISIBLE_DEVICES=YOUR_GPU_NUM ./scripts/train_kern_sgcls.sh```.
 Before run this script, you need to modify the path name of best checkpoint you trained in precls phase: ```-ckpt checkpoints/kern_predcls/vgrel-YOUR_BEST_EPOCH_RNUM.tar```.
 It lasts about 8-13 epochs, then you can decrease the learning rate to 1e-6 to further improve the performance.
 Like neural-motifs, we use only one trained checkpoint for both predcls and sgcls tasks.
 You can also download our checkpoint here: kern_sgcls_predcls.tar (<a href="https://drive.google.com/open?id=1F2WBSGRHmJD9K1LT8ImkGOCuZraood21" target="_blank">Google Drive</a>, <a href="https://1drv.ms/f/s!ArFSFaZzVErwgUKVN85N17rMEXME" target="_blank">OneDrive</a>).
     - Refine for detection: run ```CUDA_VISIBLE_DEVICES=YOUR_GPU_NUM ./scripts/train_kern_sgdet.sh``` or download the checkpoint here: kern_sgdet.tar (<a href="https://drive.google.com/open?id=1hAx4MpMiwofABQi9H6_Jb0Qjp016JX7T" target="_blank">Google Drive</a>, <a href="https://1drv.ms/f/s!ArFSFaZzVErwgUKVN85N17rMEXME" target="_blank">OneDrive</a>).
 If you find the validation performance plateaus, you could also decrease learning rate to 1e-6 to improve performance.